 - It is suggested that the student review the job description with their faculty mentor to ensure that the position is a good fit.

-- With the assistance of the Co-op Office, students and employers will mutually schedule interviews and screening.
-It is important that students respond to all communications from the employer.
+- With the assistance of the Fenn Co-op Office, students and employers will mutually schedule interviews and screening.
+It is important that students respond to all communications from the employer and the Fenn Co-op Office.
 If the student is not interested in the position, it is still important to present themselves as professionals and representatives of the Washkewicz College of Engineering, as this may effect future opportunities.

-- Students must report all offers, and subsequent acceptance of a co-op to the Engineering Cooperative Education Coordinator within one week of accepting the offer.
+- Students must report all offers, and subsequent acceptance of a co-op to a member of the Fenn Co-op Office staff within one week of accepting the offer.
 This is important in preventing the student’s resume from being sent to other employers.

 - Students must report any positions declined.